 If you have queries relating to SONIA reform, please email firstname.lastname@example.org

 Sterling risk-free reference rates

-- The Working Group’s new mandate will be to catalyse a broad-based transition to SONIA over the next four years across sterling bond, loan and derivative markets, so that SONIA is established as the primary sterling interest rate benchmark by end 2021.
-That reflects concerns about the sustainability of Libor beyond 2021, and follows a recent public consultation which confirmed strong support for SONIA as the preferred alternative to sterling Libor.
+- The Working Group’s mandate is to catalyse a broad-based transition to SONIA over the next four years across sterling bond, loan and derivatives related markets, so that SONIA is established as the primary sterling interest rate benchmark by end 2021.
+That reflects concerns about the sustainability of Libor beyond 2021, and follows a recent public consultation which confirmed strong support for SONIA as the preferred sterling RFR.

 - For this next phase of work, it is clear that active engagement will be needed from participants across all relevant sectors and markets.
-Membership of the Working Group will therefore be broadened to include investment managers, non-financial corporates and other sterling issuers, infrastructure firms and trade associations, alongside banks and dealers.
-Membership will be by invitation of the Bank and FCA, with further details to be announced in coming weeks.
+Membership of the Working Group has been broadened to include investment managers, non-financial corporates and other sterling issuers, infrastructure firms and trade associations, alongside banks and dealers.
+The full list of member firms*, as well as the overall selection criteria*, is available on this webpage.

 Initial set of criteria for selecting the sterling risk-free rate

 If you have queries relating to sterling Risk-Free Rates, please email RFR.email@example.com

 In May 2017, the working group announced SONIA as its preferred near risk-free interest rate benchmark for use in sterling derivatives and relevant financial contracts.
 The Group’s focus has now shifted to the broader adoption of SONIA in sterling markets as an alternative to Libor.
 It has published a white paper, explaining its choice, but importantly seeking feedback on approaches to adoption and a gaining a better understanding of the views of a broad set of stakeholders.